romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 The lactic fermentation lasts at least 24h before molding the cheeses, meaning that the pH of the curd gets very low (compared to cheeses like camembert or alpine-style).
 <!--excerpt.end-->

-A very well-known lactic cheese made from cow milk is *Saint-Marcellin*, which is a protected designation of origin[<sup>2</sup>](#2).
+A very well-known lactic cheese made from cow milk is *Saint-Marcellin*, which is a protected geographical designation[<sup>2</sup>](#2)(PGD).
 It is a specialty from the south east of France, close to Lyon and Grenoble.
 It was originally made from a mix of goat and cow milk at the farm and intended for domestic consumption[<sup>1</sup>](#1).
 I suspect that this type of cheese was made with milk leftovers, considering the making process and the conservation duration (only a few weeks).
 Interestingly, this cheeses were also eaten dried and ripened longer.

 I cannot name my cheeses *Saint-Marcellin* but they follow approximately the same process.
 I made several trials before coming to this recipe.
-After a few failures I realized how important was the milk and the ferments.
+After a [few failures]({{site.baseurl}}/gallery/#failed---ended-up-in-the-bin) I realized how important was the milk and the ferments.
-Then I adapted the temperature and humidity profiles, as well as the material used for ripening the cheeses.
+Then I adapted the temperature and humidity profiles, as well as the quantity of salt and the material used for ripening the cheeses.
+Too much salt will slow down or even stop the ripening while too little will result in too fast fermentation.
-When writing this article I checked the requirements of the protected designation of origin for the Saint-Marcellin and I was very surprised and happy to discover that my recipe is very close to it[<sup>2</sup>](#2)!
+When writing this article I checked the requirements of the PGD for the Saint-Marcellin and I was very surprised and happy to discover that my recipe is very close to it[<sup>2</sup>](#2)!

 I love this recipe for many reasons: